jagreehal/trycatch-vs-neverthrow-vs-effect/README.md

     P5 -."💥 throw".-> N4
 ```

-**Good for:** Simple cases, getting started quickly
-**Not so good for:** Complex business logic, when you need to handle different errors differently

-**Why this feels wrong (sometimes):**

-**The function signature lies.** It says `Promise<{paymentId: string}>` but what it really means is `Promise<{paymentId: string} | ExplosiveError>`.
-You won't know about those 5 different ways it can fail until runtime teaches you the hard way.

-**The happy path is interrupted by reality.** Try following the success story through the code.
-Good luck, it's scattered between try/catch blocks like a Where's Waldo puzzle.
+**When to use this:**

+Use try/catch for simple operations, rapid prototyping, or at system boundaries (HTTP handlers, event listeners) where you need to catch all unexpected errors and return a 500 response.

+**The limitations:**

+**Function signatures hide failure modes**

+The signature says `Promise<{paymentId: string}>` but conceals 5+ different error types.
+You discover missing error handlers at runtime, usually in production.

+**Happy path becomes scattered**

+The success flow is interrupted by defensive try/catch blocks.
+Following the business logic requires jumping between success cases and error handling.

+**No static analysis of error paths**

-**The compiler won't help you.** Forget to catch an error?
-The TypeScript compiler shrugs and wishes you luck.
-You'll discover your mistake at 3 AM when the payments are down.
+TypeScript cannot verify that you've handled all error cases.
+Forget to catch an error?
+The compiler shrugs.
+You find out when the pager goes off.

+**Composition breaks down**

+Calling this from another function requires wrapping it in another try/catch.
+The complexity multiplies exponentially with each layer of abstraction.

-Don't get me wrong, this approach works great at system boundaries.
+Don't get me wrong: this approach works great at system boundaries.
 HTTP controllers, event handlers, that sort of thing.
 But in your core business logic?
 It's like doing surgery with oven mitts.

 ---

 ### 🚂 The Realist (neverthrow)

-_"Half of everything breaks, so let's plan for that from the start"_
+"Half of everything breaks, so let's plan for that from the start"

 Here's a radical idea: what if failure wasn't a surprise?
 What if your functions were honest about what could go wrong, and the compiler actually helped you handle it?